Spacewalk, Science and BEAM Work Keeping Crew Busy

-Category: Space Hits: 0NASA astronaut Kate Rubins is pictured during a spacewalk to install solar array modification kits on the space station.
+Category: Space Hits: 3NASA astronaut Kate Rubins is pictured during a spacewalk to install solar array modification kits on the space station.

 Two astronauts are gearing up for another spacewalk scheduled this Friday to continue maintenance on the outside of the International Space Station.
 The rest of the Expedition 64 crew set up advanced research hardware and also entered BEAM for cargo activities.